 You can also watch my own Marie Kondo before and after pics of me decluttering my own wardrobe and drawers – video at the end.

 Knowing how to decide what clothes to get rid of isn’t easy for most of us.
 There are things we’ve hung on to for years and sometimes it just feels like a waste of money to throw things away.

 Are you a little obsessed with the Marie Kondo book or new Netflix show too?

-The world (well, most of it!) are currently mesmerised with the Konmari method to declutter your life.
-Homes around the world are being transformed from cluttered chaos to organised bliss.
+The world (well, most of it!) is currently mesmerized with the Konmari method to declutter your life.
+Homes around the world are being transformed from cluttered chaos to organized bliss.